AgenaRisk/api-r/README.md

 ### 3.1.12 `variables`

-The node variables are called constants on Agena AI Modeller.
+The node variables are called constants on agena.ai Modeller.
 This field, if specified, sets the constant value for the node observations.

 ## 3.2 `Network` objects